Struggling with timestamp column mismatch during DB migration using DMS

 serverTimezone

-Here too, I standardized it as Asia/Tokyo without giving it much thought.
+Here too, I standardized it to Asia/Tokyo without giving it much thought.

 Remove serverTimeZone setting